Protein splicing: Naming conventions

 The segment of the gene that encodes the intein is usually given the same name as the intein, but to avoid confusion the name of the intein proper is usually capitalized (e.g., Pfu RIR1-1), whereas the name of the corresponding gene segment is italicized (e.g., Pfu rir1-1).
+A different disambiguating convention is to place a lowercase "i" after the source protein name, e.g. "Msm DnaBi1".

 Types of inteins

-The type of the splicing proteins is categorized into four classes: maxi-intein, mini-intein, trans-splicing intein, and alanine intein.
-Maxi-inteins are N- and C-terminal splicing domains containing an endonuclease domain.
-The mini-inteins are typical N- and C-terminal splicing domains; however, the endonuclease domain is not present.
-In trans-splicing inteins, the intein is split into two (or perhaps more) domains, which are then divided into N-termini and C-termini.
-Alanine inteins have the splicing junction of an alanine instead of a cysteine or a serine, in both of which the protein splicing occurs.
+Inteins can be classified on many criteria.